LUGBB/vvs-station-monitor/README.md

 ### Get station id

-You can get the station id from the formular at vvs.de:
+You can get the station id from https://efa-api.asw.io/api/v1/station/ or from the formular at vvs.de:

 ![VVS station id](documentation/get-station-id.png "VVS station id")